-- In a large bowl, whisk the 2 cups of flour, sugar, baking powder, and salt combining well.
+- In a large bowl, whisk the flour, cornstarch, sugar, baking powder, and salt combining well.

 - Pour the wet ingredients over the dry and use a spatula or fork to combine.
 The batter will be thick.
 Mix just until combined.
 Over mixing will result in tough muffins with tunneling throughout.

 - Scoop batter into muffin pan filling to top.

 - Sprinkle tops with sugar to create a crunchy topping.